ulf/markdown2deckjs/README.md

 ## Differences to markdown

 I added a little feature to make slides more interactive.
-If your text elements end with `~`, the char is stripped and the element is instead given the `slide` class, which has the effect that the element will not be shown initially.
+If your text elements end with a tilde, the char is stripped and the element is instead given the `slide` class, which has the effect that the element will not be shown initially.
 Instead, you need to advance the slide to show the element.
 This seemed to be te easiest way to construct incremental slides.

 ## I want to extend this

 Feel free!
 Just fork or get in touch if you like, there might be a lot of ways to make this better.